 If there’s one word of friendly advice I have to travelers it is: get to know the people of the place you are visiting.

-Don’t just show up, hit the tourist trail, hang with English speaking travelers, take a bunch of pictures of local people (and not talk to them) and then fly home.
+Don’t just show up, hit the tourist trail, hang with English speaking travelers, take a bunch of pictures of local people (and not talk to them) and call it a once in a lifetime trip.
 That would be such an epic fail!
-One of my favorite aspects of traveling is gaining perspective of those living a completely different life than I am, and remembering that so many of the “problems” I face daily are indeed “first world problems.”
+One of my favorite aspects of traveling is gaining perspective of those living a completely different life than I am, and remembering that so many of the “problems” I face daily are insignificant when looking at the big picture.
 I wish I had spent a lot more time hanging with locals on my trip, but it’s also important to find a balance.
 It becomes exhausting and difficult to try to communicate and initiate conversations with strangers… but it is so rewarding, and more often that not, down right funny to try to communicate.

 Despite the fact that Mao barely can make his own ends meet, every time we were approached by beggars, he generously gave what he had.
 I’m so sad because I actually LOST all of his contact information.
 I had a plot to start a kickstarter campaign to help him buy a tuk tuk, but without contact information, I can’t.
 Please, if anyone is traveling to Siem Reap, especially if you are flying there, request Mao to be your driver at the airport (you can even present a picture of him, from the photos below).
 Just tell him Erica from Okay 1 Villa, sent you.
 I would love to stay in touch with him, and help him raise funds for a tuk tuk.
 I was truly humbled by Mao’s generous and curious spirit, and I hope that this post can help him find more work and put us back in touch.